-Geneva Global has been tasked with creating a strategy for a client based on desk research, key document reviews, and key informant interviews in order to propose a set of possible interventions that correspond to priority needs of the country that complement other efforts and/or address prominent gaps.
-The overall grantmaking budget will be between USD$500,000 and USD$1,000,000 per year, over a five-year period.
+Geneva Global has been tasked with creating a 3-5-year grantmaking strategy for a client interested in improving education, health, and economic empowerment outcomes.
+Using desk research, key document review, and key informant interviews, the Geneva Global team will propose a set of possible interventions that correspond to priority needs of the country, complement other efforts, and/or address prominent gaps.

 Background information needed to inform strategy development will include but not be limited to:

 - Understanding national development aims, initiatives, and policies with reference to the government’s plans and activities in the health, education, and economic development sectors; addressing the nature and breadth of coverage as related to three core development parameters: (i) technical dimensions, (ii) geography, and (iii) the sociocultural and economic characteristics of the major beneficiaries

 - Government plans and policies to participate in pursuing the international Sustainable Development Goals and any relevant multilateral engagements in the country